- Sweaty palms

-10. We know you’ve been expecting this last point all along because you’re told about it always.
-But there’s a good reason and its totally worth it.
+- We know you’ve been expecting this last point all along because you’re told about it always.
+But there’s a good reason and it’s sally worth it.
 Smile even when you would rather be howling.
 The trick is to ‘trick’ the brain into thinking that you are all right 😉

 These should be effective in reducing your stress levels and ensuring you ace interviews.
 All the best!

 Also, if you have time do checkout these curated videos related to body language which would help you: